 At Alfriston, we promote our school vision ‘Fair, Friendly, Fulfilling & Fun!’ which supports the children to develop and demonstrate the skills and attitudes that will enable them to develop spiritually, morally, socially and culturally, leading them to being able to contribute fully to modern life.
 The vision guides our behaviour, helping us to make the right choices.
 They enable us to live and work happily together.

 Our vision links to the British Values, namely:

 - mutual tolerance and respect of those with different faiths and beliefs.

-All staff are involved in developing these values with the children through our strong school vision.
-They are evident in the way that children and adults interact throughout the school, in accordance with many other existing qualities and values.
+All staff are involved in developing the British Values with the children through our strong school vision and our Life values.
+They are evident in the way that children and adults interact throughout the school and threaded throughout school life.

 Children at Alfriston play an ever-increasing role in school leadership.

 - Offering their opinions within the forums of Class, House Team and School Council discussions, every child has a voice that can be heard and that is listened to.

 - Children nominate House Captains.